diegomarquez/game-builder/README.md

     - Links to explanations of known errors, like requireJS
         - Normalize Error format.
 Maybe a little module to do so, it should recieve an object type and a message and with that build an error message
         - Single page in the website
-    - Premade renderer to draw rectangles, circles lines and triangles.

 - Examples v6
     - Add feedback about the internals of each example